Wentworth - Buronga

 Wentworth - Buronga hosts an older demographic, ranking in the top quartile nationwide

-Wentworth-Buronga has a median age of 43, matching Rest of NSW and exceeding the national average of 38.
-The age distribution shows that those aged 5-14 are notably prominent at 13.3%, while the 85+ group is smaller at 1.8% compared to Rest of NSW.
-Between the 2021 Census and now, the 75 to 84 age group has increased from 6.4% to 8.3%.
-Conversely, the 65 to 74 cohort has decreased from 12.7% to 11.7%.
-By 2041, demographic projections indicate significant shifts in Wentworth-Buronga's age structure.
-The 85+ group is projected to grow by 74%, reaching 223 people from 128.
-Notably, the combined 65+ age groups will account for 60% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.
+Wentworth-Buronga has a median age of 43, which is equal to that of Rest of NSW and higher than the national average of 38.
+The age profile shows that those aged 5-14 years make up 13.3% of the population, while those aged 85 and above constitute only 1.8%.
+Between the 2021 Census and now, the proportion of people aged 75 to 84 has increased from 6.4% to 8.3%, while the percentage of those aged 65 to 74 has decreased from 12.7% to 11.7%.
+By 2041, demographic projections indicate significant changes in Wentworth-Buronga's age structure.
+The number of people aged 85 and above is expected to grow by 73%, reaching 223 from 128.
+Notably, the combined population growth for those aged 65 and above will account for 61% of the total population increase, reflecting the area's aging demographic trend.
+Conversely, the populations of those aged 0 to 4 and 5 to 14 are projected to decrease.

 Frequently Asked Questions - Age